usnistgov/metaschema/website/content/specification/_index.md

 An assembly definition provides the means to implement a complex, composite, named [*information element*](/specification/terminology/#information-element) that has no value.
 An assembly definition consists of an optional set of [*flags*](#flag) and an optional sequence of model instances, which are instances of assemblies and fields.

 {{<callout>}}
 An assembly is a compositional node in a Metaschema-based model.
-Assemblies are typically used to represent complex data objects that combine multiple information elements together into a composite object representing a larger semantic concept.
-The flag instances, typically characterize or identify this composite object, while the model instances represent the information being composed.
+Assemblies are typically used to represent complex data objects, combining multiple information elements together into a composite object representing a larger semantic concept.
+An assembly's flag instances will typically characterize or identify this composite object, while its model instances represent the information being composed.
 {{</callout>}}

 An assembly is similar to a field, except it contains structured content (objects or elements), not text or unstructured "rich text".
 The contents permitted in a particular (type of) assembly are indicated in its `model` element.